 The previous permit issued on November 1, 2019 established a 20 year schedule of compliance for upgrades to three facilities owned by this applicant.
 This permit continues the ongoing schedule.
-The facility shall attain compliance with final effluent limitations by November 1, 2039.
+The facility shall attain compliance with final effluent limitations for Ammonia and E. coli by November 1, 2039.